 Support for Elsevier tools and solutions

-- Mendeley Reference Manager User Guide (PDF, 2.2 MB) – Stay on top or your research by providing time-saving tools that enable effective reference management.
+- Mendeley Reference Manager BETA User Guide – Stay on top of your research by using time-saving tools that enable effective reference management.

-- Scopus User Guide (PDF, 1.2 MB) – Learn how to use the largest abstract and citation database of peer-reviewed literature, with bibliometrics tools to track, analyze and visualize research.
+- Scopus User Guide – Learn how to use the largest abstract and citation database of peer-reviewed literature, with bibliometrics tools to track, analyze and visualize research.

 FAQs and Support